tpmatthes/scroll-reaction/README.md

   /**
    * Explanation of terms
    *
-   * listener: element with data-scroll-reaction attribute
+   * Listener elements can be registered by adding data-scroll-reaction attributes
    * Example: <a href="#section-1" data-scroll-reaction>...</a>
    *
-   * emitter: element linked to a listener
+   * Emitter elements are linked to one or multiple listener elements
+   * Usually the href attribute of a listener element should match the id of the emitter element
    * Example: <section id="section-1">...</section>
    */